Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 When Brogan accuses Lainey of the breach, she makes no effort to defend herself whatsoever.
-Perhaps she feels like it’s a waste of breath because Brogan is completely convinced but she just takes it as is and leaves.
+Perhaps she feels like it’s a waste of breath because Brogan is completely convinced, but she just takes it as is and leaves.
 While I understand that that is part of Lainey’s character flaw (look how the other assistant treated her and how she just let him), her inability to even try to right the situation really bothered me.

-I liked all the characters and their humor.
+I liked all the characters and their humour.
 It provided a lot of great scenes and witty remarks.
 They’ve all got their flaws that they have to work at so I appreciated their vulnerability.